-In what follows, we examine the impact of uncertainty on three characteristics of financial institutions: financial depth, efficiency and stability.
+In what follows, we examine the impact of measures of uncertainty on three characteristics of financial institutions: financial depth, efficiency and stability.
 To carry out our investigation we employ the following model:

-$$FInd{jt} = \alpha + \beta_1 \hat{h}{jt} + \gamma \mathbf{Z}{jt} + i.time_t + \nu_j + \epsilon{jt}$$ (3)
+$$Index{j,t} = \alpha + \beta_1 \hat{h}{j,t-1} + \lambda Control{j,t} + i.time_t + \nu_j + \epsilon{j,t}$$ (3)

-where the dependent variable, $FInd{jt}$ , denotes a variable that relates to the health of financial institutions in country j at time t.
-All variables are measured as of the end of the year with the exception of the uncertainty measure, $\hat{h}{jt}$ , our key explanatory variable, which is constructed using monthly data over the year.
-Based on the proxy used, our uncertainty measures capture a different aspect of the observed volatility throughout the year.
+where the dependent variable, $Index{j,t}$ denotes a variable that relates to the health of financial institutions in country j at time t.
+All variables are measured as of the end of the year with the exception of the uncertainty measure, $\hat{h}{j,t-1}$, our key explanatory variable, which is constructed using monthly data over the year.6 Based on the proxy used, our uncertainty measures capture a different aspect of the observed volatility throughout the year.
 Hence, we use the model to examine the effects of uncertainty on the health of the financial sector.

 We start our investigation by examining the impact of uncertainty on the availability of credit to the private sector.
 We expect that an increase in uncertainty will lead to a decline in availability of credit to the private sector as bank managers become more conservative in their lending in a volatile environment.
-Hence, the uncertainty coefficient, $\beta_1$ , should take a negative sign.
+Hence, the uncertainty coefficient, β_1 , should take a negative sign.

 We next examine the impact of uncertainty on the efficiency of the system.
-To do so, we estimate equation (1) by using two different efficiency measures as a dependent variable: return on equity and the ratio of non-interest income to total income.
+To do so, we estimate equation (1) by using two different efficiency measures as dependent variables: return on equity (ROE) and the ratio of non-interest income to total income (NII).
 ROE is a major indicator that researchers have used to investigate the efficiency and operational performance of banks.
 Similarly, researchers have used NII to capture the extent to which banks resort to riskier strategies.
 We expect to find a negative impact of uncertainty on bank efficiency, for increases in uncertainty would trigger a fall in bank profitability.
 In contrast, an increase in uncertainty would encourage bank managers to increase their non-interest activities, as they search for high yield in a period when returns from traditional operations fall and monitoring borrowers and recovery of funds become a difficult task.
 Finally, to examine bank stability, we use bank liquidity and non-performing loans as a dependent variable in equation (1).
 In line with the predictions of earlier literature derived from bank-level data, we expect to find that both bank liquidity and non-performing loans would increase with uncertainty.

-&lt;sup>7Details on uncertainty proxies are given in section 4.1.
+6Details on uncertainty proxies are given in section 4.1.

-&lt;sup>8NII has been used as a forward-looking measure of risk by several researchers, including Buch et al. (2014), Brunnermeier et al. (2012), DeYoung and Roland (2001).
+$^{^7}NII$ has been used as a forward-looking measure of risk by several researchers, including Buch et al. (2014), Brunnermeier et al. (2012), DeYoung and Roland (2001).

-To overcome specification error, our model contains several control variables ( $\mathbf{Z}$ ).
-Exclusion of the control variables can bias the results and lead one to wrongfully conclude in favor of the second moment effects.
-In particular, inclusion of a measure of uncertainty in a model without the corresponding level variable may lead the researcher to attribute an impact to the uncertainty variable that is actually explained by the first moment.
-Hence, our model contains the rate of inflation (Inflation).
-Furthermore, we augment the model with additional control variables including the GDP growth rate ( $\Delta GDP$ ) and a measure of trade openness (Openness) to control for changes in domestic and foreign demand, respectively.
+To overcome specification error, our model contains several control variables (Control).
+Exclusion of the control variables can potentially lead to biased results and wrong conclusions in favor of the uncertainty effects on financial institutions.
+To that end, research has shown that a model which examines the impact of uncertainty must contain the corresponding level variable from which the uncertainty proxy was derived.
+Otherwise, one can incorrectly assign the role that the level variable is playing to the uncertainty variable.
+Thus, our model contains the rate of inflation (Inflation) as well as several additional control variables including the GDP growth rate (ΔGDP) and a measure of trade openness (Openness) to control for changes in domestic and foreign demand, respectively.